uclisec/uclisec.github.io/_pages/hiring-2024.md

 The UCL Information Security group have an open position in 2024.
 A summary of the key information is available here, and further details will be included in the job advertisement (available soon).

 To find out more, please join the information session that will be held on Zoom on 12 December 2023, 2–3pm (UK time).
 The session can be accessed at [https://ucl.zoom.us/j/91370606570?pwd=VndvcHRlVWtqVHRLOGdxd3VxbHFGZz09](https://ucl.zoom.us/j/91370606570?pwd=VndvcHRlVWtqVHRLOGdxd3VxbHFGZz09) and also dial-in [by phone](https://ucl.zoom.us/u/a64b5aDKR).
 For dial-in you will need the meeting ID: 913 7060 6570 and passcode: 067763.
+The information session will be recorded and made available on this web page, but the identity of participants will not be disclosed.

 ## Open position